Zaat: Mystery Science Theater 3000

 Under the title Blood Waters of Dr. Z, the cult television series Mystery Science Theater 3000 featured the movie in episode #1005.
-The episode, which originally aired May 2, 1999, on the Sci-Fi Channel, mocked the film's low budget effects and self-experimenting scientist villain.
-Writer / performer Bill Corbett writes the movie had many elements that make a good MST3K episode: "a pompous mad scientist; a ridiculous, badly costumed monster; a fat redneck sheriff; a few vapid good-looking heroes; and a nice silly theme song."
+The episode, which originally aired May 2, 1999, on the Sci-Fi Channel, mocked the film's low-budget effects and self-experimenting scientist villain.
+Writer/performer Bill Corbett writes the movie had many elements that make a good MST3K episode: "a pompous mad scientist; a ridiculous, badly costumed monster; a fat redneck sheriff; a few vapid good-looking heroes; and a nice silly theme song."

-Director Don Barton reportedly felt that Syfy had failed to properly secure the rights to the film; he issued a cease and desist, followed by a lawsuit.
-This caused Syfy to pull the episode, only rerunning it twice in 2001 when they had cleared the issue with Barton out of court.
+Director Don Barton reportedly felt that the Sci-Fi Channel had failed to properly secure the rights to the film; he issued a cease and desist, followed by a lawsuit.
+This caused Sci-Fi to pull the episode, only rerunning it twice in 2001 when they had cleared the issue with Barton out of court.

 Writer Jim Vorel gave the episode a middling ranking in his examination of all the episodes from the first twelve seasons, placing the episode at #105.
 (Note: Ranking based on 197 episodes as of 2018.)
 He calls the movie "a pug-fugly slice of monster movie, all dull, earthy colors and poorly articulated fish-man suits."
 His evaluation is that the villain's plan, "turning himself into a fish monster ... [to] somehow aid him in “ruling the world”, seems "profoundly unlikely" to work.

 The episode featuring the film was released on the Mystery Science Theater 3000: Volume XVII DVD collection by Shout!
 Factory on March 16, 2010.
 The Blood Waters of Dr. Z disc includes two TV promos for the movie, its theatrical trailer, and a stills gallery.
 Other episodes in the collection include The Crawling Eye (episode #101), The Beatniks (episode #415), and The Final Sacrifice (episode #910).
-The box set was later discontinued and the episode was repackaged with "The Lost and Found Collection" in 2018.
+The box set was later discontinued, and the episode was repackaged with "The Lost and Found Collection" in 2018.